 Sector palsy of the pupillary sphincter

-The plunger can cause corneal abrasion if the eye or tonometer moves during measurement.
-In addition, if the disinfectant solution (eg, alcohol) is not removed from the plunger, it can cause a local chemical keratitis where it touches the cornea.
+The applanation instrument can cause corneal abrasion if the eye or tonometer moves during measurement.
+In addition, if the disinfectant solution (eg, alcohol) is not removed from the surface of the tonometer, it can cause a toxic keratitis where it touches the cornea.

 The Schiøtz tonometer must be used in the supine position or in the sitting position with the head back far enough to be horizontal.
 An initial blink or avoidance reaction may occur as the patient sees the tonometer descending toward the eye.